ENIGMA STRATEGY LIMITED - TERMS OF BUSINESS

 (m) If a non-qualifying investment is bought by on or behalf of the Account, Enigma Strategy shall be entitled to transfer it (without notice) to Your General Investment Account.
 Such transfer will be treated as a withdrawal from the Account.

-23.2 Appointment (a) JARVIS or CREDO as the "Plan Manager(s)" for the Self-Select ISA and are authorised by the Inland Revenue as Managers of ISAs under the Individual Savings Account Regulations 1998 (Statutory Instrument 1998 Number 1870). (b) JARVIS or CREDO will provide Account management and administration in accordance with the Rules and Regulations (as defined below) and otherwise as set out in this Agreement.
+23.2 Appointment (a) Interactive Brokers as the "Plan Manager(s)" for the Self-Select ISA and are authorised by the Inland Revenue as Managers of ISAs under the Individual Savings Account Regulations 1998 (Statutory Instrument 1998 Number 1870). (b) Interactive Brokers (IB) will provide Account management and administration in accordance with the Rules and Regulations (as defined below) and otherwise as set out in this Agreement.

 23.3 Beneficial Ownership If you wish to benefit from the tax advantages of an ISA, you must remain the beneficial owner of the investments held in your Account.

-23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to JARVIS or CREDO. (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of sale of Qualifying Investments will be held in a designated client account by JARVIS or CREDO in accordance with the FCA Rules. (d) JARVIS and CREDO will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) JARVIS and CREDO reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
-This may be done at shorter notice on the instruction of the Plan Manager or other lawful
+23.4 Cash (a) Account money committed for investment in an ISA will be held separately from monies in a General Investment Account. (b) All cheques must be made payable to the Interactive brokers client account (IB). (c) All cash received in your ISA including subscriptions, monies pending investment, any balance of uninvested cash, cash resulting from the transfer in of an ISA, income payments, dividends, tax repayment or the proceeds of the sale of Qualifying Investments will be held in a designated client account by IB in accordance with the FCA Rules. (d) IB will only retain cash within your ISA for the purpose of applying it on your behalf to purchase your chosen Qualifying Investments. (e) IB reserve the right to transfer any cash held for more than a period of twelve months, and which has not been reinvested, to your General Investment Account.
+This may be done at the shorter notice on the instruction of the Plan Manager or other lawful authority.

 23.6 Investments (a) You authorise the Plan Manager to recover from the HMRC such tax credits on dividends that are reclaimable for the credit of the Account. (b) All investments acquired on your behalf will be subject to Enigma Strategy’s approval.
 However, if an investment is made by Enigma Strategy, in accordance with your instructions, which is subsequently found to be nonqualifying, HMRC may require the money or investment to be removed from your Account and any losses or profits will be for your Account. (c) Bonus issues of shares or units received can be retained in your plan so long as they are Qualifying Investments. (d) In the event of a takeover offer or redemption of securities held within your Account, Enigma Strategy will elect to receive the proceeds, in cash (if that option is available), into your account, converting non-Sterling proceeds into Sterling where appropriate.